K\"ahler metrics and toric Lagrangian fibrations: Introduction

-\begin{corollary*} Let $(M,g)$ be a connected integral affine Hessian manifold and $\Delta\subset M$ a Delzant subspace of finite type with primitive boundary defining functions $\ell_1,\dots,\ell_d$.
-The reduced K\"ahler metric on the symplectic quotient \eqref{eq:sympletic:quotient} induces the Hessian hybrid $b$-metric on $\Delta$ given by
+\begin{corollary*} Let $(M,g)$ be a connected integral affine Hessian manifold and $\Delta\subset M$ a Delzant domain of finite type with primitive boundary defining functions $\ell_1,\dots,\ell_d$.
+When $P=p^*\T$, there is a reduced K\"ahler metric on the symplectic quotient \eqref{eq:sympletic:quotient} which induces the Hessian hybrid $b$-metric